jtfmumm/dsscratch/README.md

 * Lamport clocks and vector clocks
 * The Tarry algorithm for finding a spanning tree of a network
 * The Chandy-Lamport snapshot algorithm
+* Simple broadcast (flooding) and echo algorithms
+* A simple tester to check whether broadcast messages are delivered once and only once to each node